netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

 # <a name="Topology">Topology</a>

-The following diagram depicts the topology within a single cluster in which two applications, bookinfo and httpbin, are deployed in a separate namespace labelled for Citrix ADC CPX injection.
+The following diagram depicts the topology within a single cluster in which two applications, bookinfo and httpbin, are deployed in a separate namespace labelled for NetScaler CPX injection.

 ![](images/single-cluster.png)